Kieran Dowell: Everton

-Nottingham Forest (loan)
+Loan spells

 On 3 August 2017, Dowell signed on a season-long loan with Championship side Nottingham Forest.

-Dowell made his Nottingham Forest debut, coming on as a second-half substitute, in a 1–0 win over Millwall in the opening game of the season.
+He made his Forest debut, coming on as a second-half substitute, in a 1–0 win over Millwall in the opening game of the season.
 He scored his first goal for Forest in a 4–3 win at Brentford on 12 August 2017.
 Since making his Nottingham Forest debut, he became a first team regular.
 Dowell scored again on 30 September 2017, in a 2–1 win over Sheffield United.
 Four weeks later, on 28 October 2017, he scored his first ever hat-trick, in a 3–2 win over Hull City.
 After the match, Dowell's performance was praised by local newspaper Nottingham Post and the club's supporters.
 However, Mark Warburton was sacked as Forest manager on 31 December 2017 and was replaced by Aitor Karanka.
 Dowell fell out of favour under the new manager and struggled to hold a place in the starting eleven.
 He played just 59 minutes during the last eight games of the season.

-Sheffield United (loan)

 On 28 December 2018, it was announced that Dowell would join Sheffield United as of 2 January 2019 on loan for the rest of the season.
 On 28 April 2019 United were promoted to the Premier League.

-Derby County (loan)

-On 11 July 2019, Dowell joined Derby County on a season-long loan.
+The following season, on 11 July 2019, Dowell joined Derby County on a season-long loan.

-Wigan Athletic (loan)

 On 3 January 2020, Everton cancelled Dowell's loan to Derby and sent him on loan to Wigan for the remainder of the season.
 On 14 July 2020, Dowell scored a hat-trick as Wigan defeated Hull City by a scoreline of 8–0; the result was Wigan's biggest victory in club history.